poorlyordered/HomeSchool/testing/reports/testing_progress_tracker.md

 - Weekly status report template created
 - Testing plan documented with energy/focus units approach
 - StudentManagement tests required fixes for form interaction and mock implementation
+- GuardianManagement tests implemented with proper mocking of Supabase queries and error handling
+- Course grouping by category feature implemented with accordion-style UI and color coding
+- New test failure (BUG-002) documented in the bug tracking system